Albadylic/toggles/README.md

 ```

 The advantage is that the slider will move right to the chosen answer rather than sequentially from left to right.
 Scalable UI for >2 answers.

+---

+Todo:

+- Transition animation
+- Responsive design for 320px screens
+- Random question order, random answer order (math.random in the subcomponent)
+- Next question & dynamic rendering for any object
+- Dynamic colours for any length of answer set
+- Fix types

+---

+A thought: the structure of the data assumes that only one answer will be marked as correct.
+This would be need to be validated elsewhere or allows for multiple correct answers.